ece362-purdue/f2022-public-labs/riscv-prac/riscv-prac.md

     - How do you restore registers from the stack?

 ## How do I practice for the practical?
 As a starting point, go back through the examples covered in the labs, and try to implement them without using Copilot, ChatGPT, a compiler, or the various easy-to-use websites that convert C to RISC-V assembly.
 It is extremely easy to take the hard work that goes into your compilers for granted with all these tools, so try to work without them.
+Take note of things like knowing how to load a character vs how to load an integer into a register, and how to handle strings in particular (identifying and/or changing to lowercase/uppercase).

 The practical questions will use the usual RISC-V register convention, i.e. instead of `x10`, we will use `a0`.
 You can always refer to the RISC-V card to see which register is which.